 Inquiries concerning the application of any of the foregoing civil rights and other related laws to the College should be referred to the College’s Chief Civil Rights Officer and Title IX Coordinator.

-Assistant Vice President for Diversity and Inclusion and Chief Civil Rights Officer
+Vice President for Human Relations and Chief Diversity Officer

 Heggblade Center, Room 207 - 400 E. 9th Street